 They’ll help you avoid awkwardness, embarrassment or, at worst, a “no.”

 1. Surrounded by complete strangers

 A proposal should be between the two people involved.
 It shouldn’t involve strangers, even as spectators.
-Something about a high-wattage proposal (say, on the kiss cam at a Bulls game or with the help of a flash mob in Grand Central Station) tells me it’s more about the show you’re putting on than the question you’re popping.
-Do you feel strongly about spending the rest of your life with your girlfriend, or do you just want to star in YouTube hit?
+Something about a high-wattage proposal (say, on the kiss cam at a Bulls game or with the help of a flash mob in Grand Central Station… or onstage at a concert in Philadelphia) tells me it’s more about the show you’re putting on than the question you’re popping.
+Do you feel strongly about spending the rest of your life with your girlfriend, or do you just want to go viral?
 When it comes down to it, you should be able to speak from the heart without a bunch of hoopla speaking for you.

 2. In the workplace

 The workplace rule applies even if your workplace is reality TV.
 Case in point.